What is 2/3 of 60? A Deep Dive into Fractions and Their Applications

 Q: Are there other ways to solve this type of problem?

 - A: Yes, there are advanced methods, particularly involving algebra and ratios, that can solve more complex fractional problems.
-However, the methods described above are sufficient for understanding this basic problem.
+On the flip side, the methods described above are sufficient for understanding this basic problem.

 -